-In this interview spotlight, I chat with Karma Fire about their latest project, challenges, motivations and more.
+In this interview spotlight, I chat with Gracie & The Valley about the latest project, challenges, what motivates them and more.
 Full Q&A along with links and music below.
 Where are you from and what style of music do you create?
-(In your own words, not necessarily in marketing terms or by popular genre classifications.)
-Karma Fire are a […]
+(In your own words, not necessarily in marketing terms or by popular genre classifications.) […]

-In this interview spotlight, I chat with Z.E.K.E. about his latest project, motivations, challenges and more.
-Full Q&A along with links and the music video for Shawn Kemp below.
+In this interview spotlight, I chat with Nashville singer/songwriter Chris Hurst about his latest project (A Storie’s Tale), motivations, challenges and more.
+Full Q&A along with links and music below.
 Where are you from and what style of music do you create?
-(In your own words, not necessarily in marketing terms or by popular genre classifications.) […]
+(In your own words, not necessarily in marketing terms or by popular genre […]

 - « Previous Page